InsureMO/rainbow-d9/d9-n99/README.md

 | `d9-n99-side-menu-fold` | `true/false`           | The fold status of the side menu.                               |
 | `d9-n99-theme`          | `system` or theme code | Theme code or whether the theme follows the system preferences. |
 | `d9-n99-language`       | language code          | Language code.                                                  |

+> Please ensure that all theme codes and language codes in storage are supported by the application, as the application will not perform any
+> validation or error handling at runtime.
+Modify the `/src/utils/storage-utils.ts` file to add your own validation.

 ## Messages